StarostinV/GIWAXS_GUI/README.md

 giwaxs-gui contains all the basic functionality for the analysis of 2D diffraction images with circular symmetry.
-In particular, it focuses on grazing-incidence wide-angle scattering data and its specific needs.
+In particular, it focuses on grazing-incidence wide-angle scattering data analysis and its specific needs.

+### Dependencies

+* PyQt5
+* numpy
+* scipy
+* opencv-python
+* pyqtgraph
+* h5py

 ## Install
 ### Pip install

-To install current release via pip, you should have python installed on your computer.
+To install the current release via pip, you should have python installed on your computer.
 The minimum required version is 3.6.0.
 Install package via pip:

 ```sh